jordansp99/academic_research_assistant/README.md

-# Academic Research Assistant
+## Academic Research Assistant

 ## Overview

-The Academic Research Assistant is a desktop application designed to streamline the process of finding and collecting academic papers.
-It provides a user-friendly interface to search for papers from various sources, extract key metadata, and save the results for future reference.
+The Academic Research Assistant is a desktop application designed to simplify the process of finding and collecting academic papers.
+It offers a user-friendly interface for searching across various sources, extracting crucial metadata, and storing the results for later reference.

 ## Features

 - **Multi-source Search:** Search for papers across multiple academic databases and search engines, including:
     - arXiv
-    - Semantic Scholar
     - PubMed
     - DuckDuckGo (for general web searches)
-- **Metadata Extraction:** Automatically extracts key information from the search results, such as title, authors, abstract, DOI, and publication year.
+- **Metadata Extraction:** Automatically extracts key information from the search results, such as the title, authors, abstract, DOI, and publication year.
-- **PDF Parsing:** Can parse PDF files to extract metadata, even when it is not readily available on the web page.
+- **PDF Parsing:** Capable of parsing PDF files to extract metadata, even when it is not readily available on the web page.
-- **Advanced Search Options:** Customize the number of papers to fetch from each source.
+- **Advanced Search Options:** Customise the number of papers to fetch from each source.
-- **Persistent Settings:** Your advanced search settings are saved locally, so you don't have to reconfigure them every time you open the application.
+- **Persistent Settings:** Your advanced search settings are saved locally, meaning you won't need to reconfigure them every time you open the application.
-- **Save to JSON:** Save the collected paper information to a JSON file in a structured format for easy integration with other tools.
+- **Save to JSON:** Store the collected paper information in a structured JSON file for straightforward integration with other tools.

 ## How it Works

-The application is built using an agent-based architecture, where different agents are responsible for specific tasks:
+The application employs an agent-based architecture, with different agents handling specific tasks:

-- **Search Agent:** Responsible for querying the different data sources in parallel.
+- **Search Agent:** Responsible for querying the various data sources in parallel.
 - **Extraction Agent:** Responsible for fetching the content from the paper URLs and extracting the metadata.
-It uses the Gemini API for advanced metadata extraction from unstructured text.
+It utilises the Gemini API for advanced metadata extraction from unstructured text.
 - **Storage Agent:** Responsible for saving the collected data to a JSON file.

-These agents communicate with each other through a central "blackboard", which is a shared data structure that holds the state of the application.
+These agents communicate via a central "blackboard," which is a shared data structure that holds the application's current state.

 ## File Structure

 - `gui.py`: The main entry point for the application.
 It contains the code for the user interface, built with PyQt6.
-- `agents/`: This directory contains the different agents used in the application.
+- `agents/`: This directory houses the various agents used in the application.
     - `base_agent.py`: An abstract base class for all agents.
     - `search_agent.py`: The agent responsible for searching for papers.
     - `extraction_agent.py`: The agent responsible for extracting metadata.